Our Local Offer for Children with Special Educational Needs and/or Disabilities

 Any relevant paperwork can be forwarded direct to school or will go home with parents/carers at the end of term to be passed on.

-Initially the responsibility of working towards targets for a child with SEND will be with the child's key person.
-As practitioners will be key person to more than one child we try to ensure that each key person has adequate time to appropriately support all of their key children.
+Initially the responsibility of working towards outcomes for a child with SEND will be with the child's key person, with the support of the rest of the practitioner team.
+As practitioners may be key person to more than one child we try to ensure that each key person has adequate time to appropriately support all of their key children.

 How do you decide on the level of support for children with SEND ?